 This program is normally updated a few days after Ofcom publish their latest TXParams data.
-Any errors within TXParams are faithfully reproduced in the software!
+Any/all errors within TXParams are faithfully reproduced in the software.

 Networking – there’s no escaping it.
 A radio presenter may be broadcasting live to several different geographical areas each carrying their own local commercials – But what about localised content such as news, travel or weather updates?